 This term refers to the post-war industrialisation of Korea and the modern-day success story Korea is known for.
 A period which saw immense technological advancement, rapid urbanisation (including the Seoul subway system in use today), booming high standards of living and educational reforms, the hosting of huge sporting events including the 1988 Summer Olympics and the 2002 FIFA World Cup, as well as placing the country on the global stage with the formation of international companies including Samsung, Hyundai and LG.

-Whilst many remain divided in opinion about his time in power, it is evident the country developed significantly.
+Whilst many remain divided in opinion about his time in power, the country’s development is evident.
 South Korea is an economic miracle in its own right.

 Cultural Customs of South Korea